bpmnServer/bpmn-server/docs/scripting.md

     options;
     operation;
 ```
-## Execution Scripts Scope and variables
+#### For Execution
-Items Expressions and Listeners have the following variables
+Expressions and Listeners have the following variables

 | Variable        |       Description        |
 |-------------  |-------------   |